OjeWilliams/Oje_Portfolio/README.md

 <br />
 <br />

-Comaprison Netflix and The Trade Desk
+Comaprison of Netflix and The Trade Desk
 ![](/images/line1.png)
 <br />
 <br />